bpbpublications/Unreal-Engine-Projects-for-Non-coders/README.md

-# Unreal Engine Projects for Non-coders
-Unreal Engine Projects for Non-coders, by BPB Publications
+This is the repository for [Unreal Engine Projects for Non-coders](https://bpbonline.com/products/unreal-engine-projects-for-non-coders?variant=44649370812616), published by BPB Publications.
+The code bundles of this book are available here: https://rebrand.ly/c1m9l39